-(1) (a) Within 120 days of ratification all eligible employees currently participating in the Employer's RRSP plan will be enrolled in the BCGEU Pension Plan.
+(1) (a) All eligible employees currently participating in the Employer's RRSP plan will be enrolled in the BC Target Benefit Pension Plan.

-(b) Eligible employees who are not participating in the existing RRSP plan and the current ineligible employees will have the ability to enroll in the BCGEU Pension Plan.

-- (2) Notwithstanding the above, all existing eligible employees outlined in 1(a) and 1(b) as of the date of ratification may choose to remain with the Employer's current RRSP plan by advising the BCGEU in writing on the appropriate form within 120 days of ratification. - (3) The Employer will contribute all funds in accordance with the plan above and applicable Provincial Legislation. - (4) The Employer will maintain their current plan for all employees who remain enrolled in the existing RRSP plans.
+- (b) Eligible employees who are not participating in the existing RRSP plan and the current ineligible employees will have the ability to enroll in the BC Target Benefit Pension Plan. - (2) The Employer will contribute all funds in accordance with the plan above and applicable Provincial Legislation. - (3) The Employer will maintain their current plan for all employees who remain enrolled in the existing RRSP plans.